SkymanOne/folidity/reports/main.typ

 Certain considerations have been taken into account to reflect the desired features described in @Section:Outline.

 Folidity is described using LR(1) #footnote("https://en.wikipedia.org/wiki/LR_parser") grammar as outlined in @Appendix:Grammar[Appendix].
-One of the advantages of using LR(1) grammar is its expressiveness and clarity which allows describing sophisticated data structures.
+One of the advantages of using LR(1) grammar is its expressiveness and clarity, which allow it to describe sophisticated data structures.
-It additionally enables easier implementation of the error-recovery @sorkin2012lr1 for reporting purposes which lies at the core of the compiler.
+It additionally enables easier implementation of the error-recovery @sorkin2012lr1 for reporting purposes, which lies at the core of the compiler.

 === Primitives, Expressions and Statements

 Starting from primitives, Folidity provides numerous data types allowing encoding data for the domain of use cases in dApps:
-- `int`, `uint`, `float` - signed, unsigned integers and floating-proint numbers
+- `int`, `uint`, `float` - signed, unsigned integers and floating-point numbers
 - `()` - unit type, similar to rust this means no data.
 - `string` - string literals, can be provided as `s"Hello World"`
 - `hex` - hexadecimal string literals, provided as `h"AB"`